mireklzicar/cellarc/DATASET_CREATION.md

    - Morphology descriptors (`quick_morphology_features`), including absorbing/periodic flags.
 5. Write enriched records to `downsampled_enriched.jsonl` and full meta to `downsampled_enriched_meta.jsonl`.

-This stage also upgrades the schema version to `1.0.1` and inlines the base64 rule table so the later dataset packages retain full provenance.
+This stage also upgrades the schema version to `1.0.2`, inlines the base64 rule table so the later dataset packages retain full provenance, and emits coverage/morphology descriptors needed for downstream analysis.

 ---